ZhenbangYou/Lines-Count/README.md

 ## Note

-After parallelization, it becomes IO-bound, so setting the number of *jobs* (*NUM_JOBS*) to be more than the number of CPU cores helps.
+After parallelization, it becomes IO-bound.
-The performance is very robust to *NUM_JOBS*, as long as it is not too small.
+Now we use *rayon* to automatically do parallelism, so there is no need to worry about hyper-parameters.